bdcrrbb/broadair_FE6Pro_HACS/README.md

 ## Disclaimer

+This custom component is created using Claude.
 This integration is not affiliated with or endorsed by Broad Group (远大集团).
 Use at your own risk.

 ## License